satoshimatos/demo-godot-project/README.md

 (Click the image to watch on youtube)

+# How to run
+Clone the repository and go to **Release**.
+You should find executables for Windows and Linux.

 # Overview
 ## Back in 2018 I was given an assignment during my college game design classes.
 I had 6 months to learn how to and actually make a game demo from scratch.